PasinduSuraweera/README.test/README.md

 - Security experts maintain the IdP (WSO2's team includes IETF spec authors)
 - Features are configuration, not code
-- All apps use the same identity source—single point of control
+- All apps use the same identity source single point of control
 - Built-in compliance features (audit logs, consent, GDPR tools)

-Your application code becomes **identity-agnostic**—it trusts tokens from the IdP and focuses on business logic.
+Your application code becomes **identity-agnostic** it trusts tokens from the IdP and focuses on business logic.

 ### Key Takeaways from Identity Management